 As for sexual ethics, sex is too powerful and too consequential to be unleashed in libertine sexual ethics.
 Sex is a great good, but so is fire.
 We do better to exercise responsibility, like a fire in a fireplace, instead of setting fields ablaze in a wildfire with libertine sexual practice.

 Women are also equal to men.
-They don’t need a surgery or access to surgery to have equality.
+They don’t need a particular surgery or medical procedure to have equality.
 They are different from men, but still innately equal to men in dignity and worth.
 Pregnancy isn’t a disease.
 Children aren’t punishment.
 And womenhood is a great good in itself, with no need to adapt, adjust, or conform to stereotypically “masculine” approaches to love, sex, and relationships (i.e., casual sex, aloofness, aggression, child-abandonment, spreading seed, etc.).